 Skip to main content

-Create an agent, connect a user to a website, and get structured data back.
+Create an agent, store user credentials, and get structured data back.

 Prerequisites